-Once you have answered these questions and analyzed the strategies you think will work best, turn to your Business Plan Template and write the Marketing Strategy portion of your plan.
+Move to Action Move to Action: Once you have answered these questions and analyzed the strategies you think will work best, turn to your Business Plan Template and write the Marketing Strategy portion of your plan.
 Be sure to include significant detail about your brand by describing it or even including the logo and look in the plan.
 Also, determine what strategies you think will assist you the most in attracting participants to your CTC.
 If you are going to advertise, include the costs involved and how you will accommodate those costs with your CTC budget.
+If participants feel prepared, have them turn to the Marketing Strategy portion of the Business Plan Template and begin writing that part of the pla Discussion Point: At this point, participants will have some thoughts about their branding and what particular marketing strategies they want to use.
+This section will assist participants in identifying types of recruitment activities that will help them bring participants to their CTC.
 Also, include a timeline and plan for how you will roll out your marketing strategies.
 For instance, maybe you come up with a strategy that combines some advertising, some publicity and some promotional activities.
 What will these be and when will you act upon them?
 What is the combination of activities that you will attempt?
 Be as detailed as possible with this strategy and remember that once you begin you may find that some parts of it will need to be adjusted or abandoned all together.
 That's fine.
 Make the adjustments and try something else until you find the combination of activities that work best for your CTC, your budget and your target market.

-Method of Recruitment

-In this section, you will need to consider how you attract participants to your CTC and what kind of experience you want to provide them once they decide to use your services.
+Method of Recruitment At this point, participants will have In this section, you will need to consider how you attract participants to your CTC and what kind of experience you want to provide them once they decide to use your services. and what particular marketing strategies they want to use.
 Your participants need to know they are valued and appreciated.
-Think about how you will get participants in the door and then think about how you will keep them coming back and referring others.

-Methods of recruitment obviously go hand in hand with marketing activities, but they must be considered carefully for your location, and your target audience.
+Think about how you will get participants in the door and then think about how you will keep them coming back and referring others. identifying types of recruitment activities that will help them bring Methods of recruitment obviously go hand in hand with marketing activities, but they must be considered carefully for your location, and your target audience.
 Do potential participants read newspapers?
 Do they get their information from flyers?
 Will broadcast media be best?
 Are there other organizations in your area that would be willing to disseminate your message?
 Are there schools and universities that could assist in the recruiting process?
 Ultimately you want to provide a participant experience that is so good participants voluntarily refer your CTC to others and even return themselves for additional services.